 - Fecal Immunochemical Test (FIT).
 Colorectal cancers can cause bleeding in the colon and rectum.
-The FIT test checks for the presence of blood in stool samples.
+The FIT test uses antibodies to check for the presence of blood in stool samples.
 Blood in the stool can also be caused by many other noncancerous conditions.
 If blood is detected, a follow-up colonoscopy is usually necessary to check for colorectal cancer.

 FIT testing is done once per year.

-Multi-targeted Stool DNA Test.
+- Multi-targeted Stool DNA Test.
 This test, sometimes called a FIT-DNA test, detects DNA biomarkers for cancer that are shed by cells that line the colon and rectum and end up in the stools.
 It also checks for the presence of blood in the stool sample.
 If the test is positive for DNA biomarkers or if it detects blood in the stool, a colonoscopy is necessary to determine whether it is caused by cancer or another condition.

 Multi-targeted stool DNA testing is done once every three years.

 Computed Tomography (CT) Colonography.
 Sometimes called a virtual colonoscopy, during this procedure, X-ray images of the colon and rectum are taken from various angles from outside the body.
 A computer compiles the images into cross-sectional images that doctors can examine.
 Patients are not sedated for this test.
 If polyps or other abnormalities are present in the colon and/or rectum, a traditional colonoscopy usually is necessary to biopsy and test tissue samples and to remove polyps.
 Before undergoing a CT colonography test, patients must change their diet for a day or a few days before the procedure and may need to take a laxative to cleanse their bowels.
 Patients may need to drink a contrast solution before the procedure.
 The contrast agent helps the doctor distinguish between tissue and any stool that remains in the colon or rectum.

 CT colonography is done once every five years.